-Bulgaria is marking Danube Day 2017 with a myriad of festivities including events in Dolna Mitropolia district, Ruse and Silistra.
+Bulgaria is marking Danube Day with a myriad of festivities across northern Bulgaria and in the capital.

-More details will be added as they become available so check back soon!
-For the very latest news, please contact the country coordinator:
+For the latest news, please contact the country coordinator: